enablebanking/open_banking_eidas_broker/README.md

 ```
    [Client premises]            --   [Broker service holding eIDAS keys]   --   [Open banking API (ASPSP)]

-1. OB API request to be signed  ->   Signing the data using a QSeal
+1. OB API request to be signed  ->   Signing the data using a QSealC
                                      certificate named by the client
    Request signature            <-   and returning the signature